oat-sa/lib-lti1p3-core/doc/tutorials/configuration.md

 );
 ```
 **Notes**:
-- you can also provide your own implementation of the [DeploymentInterface](../../src/Deployment/DeploymentInterface.php),
+- you can also provide your own implementation of the [DeploymentInterface](../../src/Deployment/DeploymentInterface.php)
-- depending on the side you act (platform or tool), you need to configure what is relevant regarding the keys and the JWKS urls,
+- depending on the side you act (platform or tool), you need to configure what is relevant regarding the keys and the JWKS urls
-- for signature verification, the library will try first to use first the configured key chain if given, and fallback on a JWKS call to avoid performances issues,
+- for signature verification, the library will try first to use first the configured key chain if given, and fallback on a JWKS call to avoid performances issues
-- since you should be in control of the way you give your configuration (from YML files, array, database, etc), you have to provide your own implementation of the [DeploymentRepositoryInterface](../../src/Deployment/DeploymentRepositoryInterface.php).
+- since you should be in control of the way you give your configuration (from YML files, array, database, etc), you have to provide your own implementation of the [DeploymentRepositoryInterface](../../src/Deployment/DeploymentRepositoryInterface.php)